vzahanych/view-guard-meta/docs/PROJECT_STRUCTURE.md

 - ❌ HTTP REST API definitions (OpenAPI/Swagger in private `saas-backend` repo)

 **Usage:**
-- `view-guard-edge` imports this as Go module dependency (`view-guard-proto/go`)
+- `edge/` imports this as Go module dependency from the same meta repo
-- `kvm-agent` imports this as Go module dependency
+- `kvm-agent` (private submodule) imports this as Go module dependency
-- **No copying, no symlinks** - all repos depend on this single source
+- **No copying, no symlinks** - all components depend on this single source

 **Why Public:**
 - Encourages integrations and third-party tooling
 - Locks in wire protocol as an open standard
 - Enables community contributions and alternative implementations
-- **Fully buildable independently** - can generate stubs without meta repo
+- **Fully buildable** as part of the meta repository

 ---